JamesLavin/sync_repos/README.md

 *NOTE*: `SyncRepos` attempts to sync every repo, regardless of what happens while attempting to sync other repos.
 I may add an option to halt on any failure.

+## Options

+* If you wish to use a non-standard directory instead of the default of `~/.sync_repos`, you can indicate this by passing your directory with the `-dir` flag (e.g., `./sync_repos -dir ~/my/sync_repos/dir`) or, equivalently, the `--sync-dir` flag.

+* If you want to view full debugging output in your console, run `./sync_repos --debug`.
+(Whether you use the `--debug` flag or not, full debugging information is recorded after each run in a timestamped file within `./sync_repos/logs`.)

 ## Installation

 *NOTE*: `SyncRepos` currently runs only as an Erlang `escript`.
 It's apparently possible to package `escript`s with the Erlang Runtime System (ERTS) into platform-specific executable binaries.
 If you would like me to do so, please email me at "#{my_first_name}@#{my_first_name}#{my_last_name}.com".